particle-iot/docs/src/content/datasheets/accessories/mesh-accessories.md

 Note that because the Ethernet FeatherWing with PoE supplies 5V to the device by the VUSB pin, you should not power it by both PoE and the USB serial port at the same time.

 ![PoE Schematic](/assets/images/poe-schematic.png)

+The recommended cable for PoE is Cat 6 twisted pair with a maximum length of 100 meters (328 feet).

 ## Classic Adapter